VICTORIA-OKESIPE/Reflexive-Journal/README.md

 # Reflexive-Journal
-Note: I am keeping this here, to force and challenge myself to practice reflections often and listen to my inner world as I receive trainings from my teachers/professors.
+Note: If you find my reflexive Journal, it means you have just gotten access to one of those things that keeps me going.
+And, I am keeping it here, to force and challenge myself to practice reflections often and listen to my inner world as I receive trainings from my teachers/professors.

 - My Existing: Begin with "End in Mind".
 - My New Mantra: Plan, then EXECUTE.